spenserblack/gh-template-overwrite/README.md

 This extension will overwrite your *current files* with the contents from a template repository

+:warning: This will *not* commit any changes.
+Review the tracked changes before committing.

 ## Why?

 My use case was that I wanted to do a major change to the implementation of an